CUBigDataClass/5Vs/1.DataGathering/DataGathering.md

 ### Data Gathering
-    Gets a stream of tweets contain the "Happy" word or filtered by certain locations
+    This directory has two programs.
+Thie first to get a stream of tweets contain the "Happy" word and the second to get tweets filtered by certain locations

 #### Tools required:
     - Twitter Streaming API